 We’ve been working to advance health equity and reduce disparities for nearly as long as the School has existed.
 In 1945, a joint public health training program was established with North Carolina Central University (then the North Carolina Negroes College).
 Close partnerships with NCCU continue to this day.
 At a time when the South was segregated, people in this school were not intimidated by prevailing customs.
 That spirit is part of our school’s DNA.
 In the 1960s and 1970s, our faculty were among the most ardent supporters of desegregating what was still a segregated North Carolina.

-In 1965, John Hatch, PhD, who became a Kenan Professor of Health Behavior, was one of the courageous leaders who started the first rural community health center in the U.S. – in Mound Bayou, Mississippi, with Jack Geiger, MD, while Hatch was an assistant professor at the Tufts University Medical Center.
+In 1965, John Hatch, DrPH, who became a Kenan Professor of Health Behavior, was one of the courageous leaders who started the first rural community health center in the U.S. – in Mound Bayou, Mississippi, with Jack Geiger, MD, while Hatch was an assistant professor at the Tufts University Medical Center.
 It became a model for others across the country.
 Hear the story in their words.
-Watch a video about the Delta health Center.
+Watch a video about the Delta Health Center.

 SPH2020, a renewed commitment to diversity and inclusion.
 In 2010, our School’s leadership engaged in a strategic planning process, SPH2020, in which we asked faculty, staff, students and alumni to weigh in about their vision for the Gillings School in 2020.
 Hundreds shared their thoughts, and a Diversity and Inclusion Task Force was formed, creating a report that would serve as our roadmap going forward.